 Top Nuggets vs. Suns Players to Watch - Western Conference Semifinals Game 2

-Monday's 10:00 PM ET game between the Denver Nuggets (53-29) and the Phoenix Suns (45-37) at Ball Arena features the Nuggets' Nikola Jokic and the Suns' Deandre Ayton as players to watch.
+When the Denver Nuggets (53-29) and Phoenix Suns (45-37) face off at Ball Arena on Monday at 10:00 PM ET, Nikola Jokic and Devin Booker will be two players to watch.

 In the article below, we'll give you all the info you need to know about who to keep your eye on in this matchup on TNT.